-This is a full year course
+This is a full year course.

 Year 9 students follow a course which integrates the English curriculum strands of Reading, Writing, Oral language and Visual language.
+Students will focus on developing their skills across these strands by completing a wide range of activities and assignments.
+The course will be adapted to meet the learning needs of students.
 There is a strong on focus on student progression from their current curriculum level towards level 5.

-Teacher in Charge: Mrs M. Heaslip
+Teacher in Charge: Mrs S Andrews

-Contributions and Equipment/Stationery: 2 Exercise Books (1B5), A4 Display Book (40pg)
+2 Exercise Books (1B5), A4 Display Book (40pg)